erikopfannenstein/vintage-clock/README.md

 # vintage-clock
-Turn any antique grandfather clock into a working smart clock.
+Vintage Clock brings antique clocks back to life by turning a tablet or monitor into a fully customizable clock dial with authentic chimes.